scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

                                     center="c",
                                     cosmology=cosmo)

 where we have used all of the parameters defined above, and ``center`` defines the reference coordinate which will become the origin of the photon coordinates, which in this case is ``"c"``, the center of the simulation domain.
 This object contains the positions and velocities of the originating volume elements of the photons, as well as their rest-frame energies.

-These ``photons`` can be saved to disk in an `HDF5 <http://www.hdfgroup.org>`_ file:
+Generating this Monte-Carlo sample is the most computationally intensive part of the PHOX algorithm.
+Once a sample has been generated it can be saved to disk and loaded as needed rather than needing to be regenerated for different observational scenarios (instruments, redshifts, etc).
+The photons object can be saved to disk in the `HDF5 <http://www.hdfgroup.org>`_ format with the following method:

 .. code-block:: python

   photons.write_h5_file("my_photons.h5")

-which is most useful if it takes a long time to generate the photons, since a ``PhotonList`` can be loaded at a later point from a dataset stored on disk:
+To load these photons at a later time, we use the ``from_file`` method:

 .. code-block:: python

   photons = PhotonList.from_file("my_photons.h5")

-for use later to generate different samples.

 Step 2: Projecting Photons to Create Specific Observations
 ==========================================================